AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 Some features of this App use third party services which may collect data:

 ### Device Location using the Windows Geolocation API & Microsoft Bing API
-On our site the collected data is only processed locally for sunrise/sunset calculation and does not leave the machine, nor is it used for analytics.
+On our side the collected data is only processed locally for sunrise/sunset calculation and does not leave the machine, nor is it used for analytics.

 Microsoft Windows could collect some location data from your machine, for example we use the Microsoft Bing API "MapLocationFinder" to get your current city name.